opsfolio/docs.opsfolio.com/src/content/docs/opsfolio/faq/faqs.md

 <details class="details">

-<summary class="faq"><h4 style="display: inline; ">How secure is our data when the agent is installed in our system?
-What measures do you take to ensure our data's safety and security?</h4></summary>
+<summary class="faq"><h6>How secure is our data when the agent is installed in our system?
+What measures do you take to ensure our data's safety and security?</h6></summary>

 <p>Ensuring the security of your data is our paramount concern once our agent is
 installed on your system.